 One of the things that I really like about cooking in a thermal cooker is the shape of the ingredients do not change much (unless you cooked it long enough on the stove before transferring into the inner pot).
 The chicken does not over-shrink and dry up if let’s say, you have to be out of home for hours at a stretch.

-However, if you’ve left it inside for longer than 8 hours, it is advisable to re-heat the stew on the stovetop before eating.
+Note that if you’ve left the stew inside the cooker for longer than 8 hours, it is advisable to re-heat it on the stovetop before eating.

 A Few Notes & Tips